NoahBres/LearnRoadRunner/docs/installing.md

 ## Method 2: Installing RR on Your Project

 ::: warning
-These installation instructions do not apply to versions below the **6.2** SDK (released in February 18).
+These installation instructions do not apply to versions below the **6.2** SDK (released on Feb.
+18, 2021).
 Please consult the [FTC Discord server](https://discord.gg/first-tech-challenge) or the [FTC subreddit](https://www.reddit.com/r/FTC/) if you are having trouble installing libraries for earlier versions of the SDK.
 :::

 1. We are are going to assume you have the same file structure as the _latest_ (**6.2** at the time of writing) standard FTC provided project.
 This can be found [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController).